.github/workflows/chromatic.yml

 Outputs

 Chromatic’s GitHub Action returns some information about your build in the form of outputs.
-The table below lists what’s currently available:
+The table below lists what’s currently available.
+Read the official GitHub documentation for more information about outputs.

 https://www.chromatic.com/build?appId=example-app-id&number=100